General Performance Recipes

 9. Take the time to automate as much as possible: not just the testing itself, but also data gathering and analysis.
 This will help you iterate and test more hypotheses.

-10. Make sure you are using the latest version of every component because there are often performance or tooling improvements available.
+10. Make sure you are using the latest version of every component because there are often performance or tooling improvements available (although this is not always true as sometimes security vulnerability mitigations require less performant changes).

 11. When researching issues, you can either analyze or isolate them.
 Analyzing means taking particular symptoms and generating hypotheses on how to change those symptoms.
 Isolating means finding an issue through the process of elimination.
 In general, we have found through experience that analysis is preferable to isolation.